- Search The Registry

 *Shirley Bassey was born on this date in 1937.
 She is a Black British singer.

 From Tiger Bay, Cardiff, Wales, Dame Shirley Veronica Bassey had a Nigerian seaman father, while her mother came from Yorkshire, Northern England.
 Bassey grew up in the notorious Tiger Bay area of Cardiff as the youngest of seven children.
 Her father left when she was just two years old.
-She first found employment packing in a local factory when she left school at the age of fifteen.
+She first found employment packing in a local factory when she left school at fifteen.
 Her first professional job was at 16 in the touring revue Memories Of Al Jolson.
 Jack Hylton discovered Bassey in variety at Astor Club ‘55; he put her in the revue Such Is Life with Northern comic Al Read.